reinpmomz/AB_Testing-with-RStudio/README.md

 - `1 = Treatment`
 - `0 = Control`

-Attached alongside this file is a data file named: `School data.csv`
+Attached alongside this file is a data file named: `School data.xlsx`

 - Your task is to assess the impact of the programme on school attendance.